Frequently Asked Questions

 Program Structure

-How will the program be offered?
+How is the program offered?

 What is the difference in course load between full-time and part-time students?